anurag-rai/chat-websocket/README.md

 # WARNING

-The cmd part is not implemented
+Encryption is not done for the messages being sent in socket connection.